Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.

 More Easter Desserts

-Some of my favorite easy Easter desserts are these adorable Easter Bunny Cupcakes that are all so easy you won't believe it.
+Some of my favorite easy Easter treats are these adorable Easter Bunny Cupcakes that are all so easy you won't believe it.
 Or this adorable Easter Bunny Cake, which is made from two 9" round cakes.

 Or bake up these elegant Coconut Macaroon Cookies, they are so pretty on the Easter dinner table.
 Take a look at my collection of Easter Desserts for your Easter Celebration.